 1 in 5

-About one in five people who die from drowning are children 14 and younger.
-For every child who dies from drowning, another five receive emergency department care for nonfatal submersion injuries.
+For every child who fatally drowns, another five receive emergency department care for nonfatal submersion injuries.

 Males account for approximately 80% of fatal drowning victims.
 Researchers speculate that these results reflect men overestimating their swimming abilities.
 African American children ages 5-19 drown in swimming pools at rates 5.5 times higher than white children.
 Among African American children ages 11-12, the rate disparity increases to 10 times.